Speaking to Council

 cityclerk@citypa.com

-Please note that since all regular meetings of City Council and the Executive Committee are public, any letter placed on the agenda will be posted in its entirety on the City’s website for public access.
+Please note that all regular meetings of City Council and the Executive Committee are public.
+Any letter placed on the agenda will be posted on the City’s website for public access.
+For privacy reasons, civic addresses, email addresses, and phone numbers will be redacted before posting.

-When submitting a letter to City Council, be sure to include the date, your full name, mailing address, and a daytime phone number.
-The letter must be originally signed, unless provided via email, to be accepted.
+When submitting a letter to City Council, please include the date, your full name, mailing address, and a daytime phone number.
+To be accepted, the letter must bear your original signature, unless it is submitted by email.

-Clearly outline the details of your request, providing relevant background information or context to help Council understand the issue.
-You are encouraged to attach any supporting documents that may assist in the decision making process.
-Well organized, factual, and respectful correspondence helps ensure your concerns are effectively communicated.
+Clearly outline the details of your request and provide any relevant background information or context to help Council fully understand the matter.
+You are encouraged to attach supporting documentation that may assist in the decision-making process.
+Well-organized, factual, and respectful correspondence helps ensure your concerns are clearly and effectively communicated.

-Yes, members of the public are welcome to attend all regular City Council, Board, and Committee meetings.
+Yes, members of the public are welcome to attend all regular City Council and Executive Committee meetings.
 The only exceptions are closed sessions, which are held in accordance with The Local Authority Freedom of Information and Protection of Privacy Act to discuss confidential matters.
-You are free to stay for the entire meeting or attend only for the agenda items that interest you.

 Agendas are made available to the public by 4:00 p.m. on the Thursday before each meeting.
-You can access the agenda by visiting the City’s Meetings, Minutes and Agendas page, where all current and past meeting documents and video content are posted for public review.
+You can access the agenda by visiting the City’s Meetings, Minutes and Agendas page, where current and past meeting documents, as well as video recordings, are posted for public review.

 No, you are not required to speak to your item.
-However, if you do wish to present to Council, you must indicate this in your letter and include either your speaking notes or an outline of your presentation.
-You, or someone speaking on your behalf, will be given up to five minutes to make the presentation.
+However, if you wish to present to Council, you must indicate this in your letter and include either your speaking notes or an outline of your presentation.

-When you arrive at City Hall, please check in with the City Clerk and let them know who you are and the item you are speaking to.
-When your item comes forward on the agenda, the Chairperson will invite you to approach the podium at the appropriate time.
+When you arrive at City Hall, the City Clerk will check in with you to confirm your name and the item you will be speaking to.
+When your item is called on the agenda, the Chair will invite you to approach the podium at the appropriate time.

 When addressing the Mayor, use the title “Mayor.”
 If the meeting is chaired by the Mayor’s delegate, address them as “Chair.”